davidkhala/Oracle-Database-install-guide/ocidb.md

     - DBNAME (Database names) default "ORCL"
     - DBCA_PLUGGABLE_DB_NAME (Pluggable database name) defaults 'orclpdb'
     - Password for `sys`, `system`, `pdbadmin` and `sysman` all default to `Ora_DB4U`
-    - Owner of the database by default is called 'oracle', switch user by `$ sudo su - oracle` in order to:
+    - Default owner of the database: `oracle`, switch user by `$ sudo su - oracle` in order to use `sqlplus`, `lsnrctl`
-        - use `sqlplus`
-        - Validate status of the Oracle Database Listener, by `lsnrctl status` or `lsnrctl services`.
 - DB service is far from ready status when Instance become ready
-    - creation time for OracleDB19-AL7: 18 ~ 22 minutes
-    - use `tail -f /u01/ocidb/buildsingle.log` to keep track of progress percentage
+    - DB creation time for OracleDB19-AL7: 18 ~ 22 minutes, use `tail -f /u01/ocidb/buildsingle.log` to keep track of progress percentage
+    - Validate status of the Oracle Database Listener, by `lsnrctl status` or `lsnrctl services` with DB owner `Oracle`